- * See text: Posting of workers to EU/EEA

-You can find more detailed information on the possibilities of regulating residence and work of foreigners as well as all prescribed forms for issuing temporary residence, i.e. residence and work permit, at the websites of the Ministry of the Interior.
+More detailed information on the possibilities of regulating the residence and work of third-country nationals as well as all prescribed forms for issuing temporary residence or residence and work permits can be found on the website of the Ministry of the Interior.

 Social insurance of third-country nationals who are posted to work in the Republic of Croatia by an employer established outside the EU/EGP

 The Republic of Croatia applies agreements on social insurance with the following countries: